 He is also an Emergency Medicine physician and a clinical faculty member at the University of Utah.

-Dr Jedick has served as a flight surgeon with fighter squadrons flying the Fairchild Republic A-10 Thunderbolt II and then the General Dynamics F-16 Fighting Falcon aka Viper.
-He has also had exposure to high-altitude and space medicine, caring for pilots flying the Lockheed U-2 Dragon Lady.
-Over the last 4 years, Dr Jedick has practiced medicine in South Korea, Thailand, the Philippines, Alaska, Singapore, Italy, Spain, Bulgaria, Morocco, Poland, and Romania.
+Dr Jedick served as a flight surgeon with fighter squadrons flying the Fairchild Republic A-10 Thunderbolt II in the Republic of Korea and then the General Dynamics F-16 Fighting Falcon aka Viper at Aviano AB, Italy where he racked up almost 150 hours in the Viper.
+He also had exposure to high-altitude and space medicine, caring for pilots flying the Lockheed U-2 Dragon Lady.
+During his active duty career, Dr Jedick practiced medicine in South Korea, Thailand, the Philippines, Alaska, Singapore, Italy, Spain, Bulgaria, Germany, Morocco, Poland, Romania, Estonia, and Sweden.